 We don’t want to value things that harm ourselves or others.
 We do want to value things that enhance ourselves and others.

 There’s a blurry line between growth and harm.
 And they often appear as two sides of the same coin.
 This is why what you value is often not as important as why you value it.
 If you value martial arts because you enjoy hurting people, then that’s a bad value.
 But if you value it because you are in the military and want to learn to protect yourself and others—that’s a good value.
-Ultimately, it’s the intention that matters most.
+Same exercise, different values.
+Ultimately, it’s the intention that matters most in deciding which way the scale falls.

 Controllable vs Uncontrollable Values